jukey/wordpress-post-installation/README.md

 ## Export and Import

+This is relevant only if you are going to migrate existing pages and postes to the newly installed Wordpress blog.
 Could be found in the tools section